 The Resolution requires the Authority to fund an Insurance Reserve Fund to a level confirmed by a qualified insurance consultant.
-The Insurance Reserve Fund was reviewed in February 2017 by the Authority's insurance consultant and that report confirmed the adequacy of the \$14 million fund balance.
+The Insurance Reserve Fund was last reviewed by the Insurance Consultant in February 2017 and the Consultant confirmed that a balance between \$12 million and \$16 million would be appropriate.
+The Authority maintains the Insurance Reserve Fund at the midpoint of that range at \$14 million.
 The Authority expects the fund balance to remain level at \$14 million throughout the forecast period.
 The Insurance Reserve Fund Requirement has not been independently reviewed or evaluated by CDM Smith.

 The Resolution also requires the Authority to fund a Renewal and Replacement Reserve Fund, based on the recommendations of the Consulting Engineer.
 The Renewal and Replacement Reserve Fund is established to pay the costs of emergency repairs or capital improvements to the Systems when funds are not available in either the Construction Fund or the Operating Fund.
 Projects financed from the Renewal and Replacement Reserve Fund must be necessary to ensure the continual operation of the Systems, and not previously identified to be financed from the Operating Fund.
-The Renewal and Replacement Reserve Fund requirement is presently established at a total of \$35 million, as most recently determined in the 2014 Triennial Report.
-The Resolution, as amended, requires the Authority to maintain a minimum cash balance of \$10 million in the Renewal and Replacement Reserve Fund.
-The remaining balance will be met through unused capacity in the TECP.
+The Renewal and Replacement Reserve Fund requirement is presently established at a total of \$35 million, as most recently determined in the 2017 Triennial Report.
+The Resolution, as amended, requires the Authority to maintain a minimum cash balance of \$10 million in the Renewal and Replacement

+Reserve Fund.
+The remaining balance will be met through unused capacity in the TECP program.
 Based on the current funding requirement, no additional deposits are projected to be required over the forecast period.